SanderMertens/flecs/docs/Queries.md

 **NOTE**: Variables are not yet universally supported yet in cached queries, as not all expressions yield cacheable archetypes.
 Near future versions of Flecs will have basic variable support for cached queries where variables cannot be used as subject, but are valid in other places.
 Full caching support for any expression with variables will likely not arrive before the next major release.

 ### Set Substitution
-The different parts of a query term (predicates, subjects, objects) can be automatically substituted by following one of their relationships.
+The different parts of a query term (predicates, sources, objects) can be automatically substituted by following one of their relationships.
 While this may sound complicated, it is actually pretty common, and quite useful.

 A typical example of a use case that requires substitution is, "find component `Position` for a parent entity".
 To achieve this, we need to tell the query term which relationship to follow to reach the parent.
 In this case that is the builtin `ChildOf` relationship.